rialto-php/rialto/docs/api.md

 $someResource->someMethodWithCallback($jsFunction);
 ```

-- A function with parameters and some scoped values:
+- A function with parameters, a body, and scoped values:

 ```php
 $functionScope = ['stringtoPrepend' => 'This is another string: '];